-Alastair Campbell is a writer, strategist and mental health advocate best known for his work as former UK Prime Minister Tony Blair.
+Alastair Campbell is a writer, strategist and mental health advocate best known for his work with former UK Prime Minister Tony Blair.
 A journalist before switching to politics in 1994, he is acknowledged by Tony Blair as having created the ‘New Labour, New Britain’ strategy on which three election wins were founded.

 Though he has remained active in politics and campaigns since he left Downing Street, he now splits his time between writing, broadcasting, journalism - he helped found The New European newspaper in the wake of the Brexit referendum - and strategic consultancy.
 But increasingly he has devoted his time to mental health advocacy.